 - A Sitecore form that:

-- A case study associated with a goal (goal B) that is triggered when the case study is viewed
+- A case study associated with a goal ( _goal B_) that is triggered when the case study is viewed

 - Automated email campaigns (emails A through D outlined in the scenario above)